Etsy DropShipping: The ultimate guide for DropShipping on Etsy

 Of course, it might not be as simple as we’ve made it sound here.
 A customer might order a number of items from the same seller, and those items come from different suppliers.
 It’s up to the seller to make sure the right order information makes it to the right supplier for processing.
 There might be complications around shipping products of different sizes, and so more than one shipping provider has to be used.
 If there are multiple suppliers required to fulfil an order, there may be complications.
 And that’s before we consider if there are items that need to be returned or refunded.

-Despite the fact that DropShipping isn’t always straightforward, some high street retailers are using DropShipping as a way to extend their product range for customers, without needing to invest in stock, or have storage space.
+Despite the fact that DropShipping isn’t always straightforward, some high street retailers are using DropShipping as a way to extend their product range for customers, without needing to invest in stock or storage space.
 Since DropShipping is so flexible, high street retailers can extend that flexibility to their customers too.
 Retailers can decide whether to have items sent directly to customers, or they can have items delivered to the store to encourage high street footfall – which as the media has reported, is dramatically in decline.
-Customers who are not happy shopping online (for whatever reason) can benefit from access to additional product ranges, and sellers are able to provide access to those items at a lower price than if they were bulk buying, and storing the products.
+Customers who prefer not to shop online (for whatever reason) can benefit from access to additional product ranges, and sellers are able to provide access to those items at a lower price than if they were bulk buying, and storing the products.

 Benefits of DropShipping items from Etsy